microsoft/fluentui/packages/react-theme-provider/README.md

 One caveat here is that if you app has styles which relies on `@microsoft/load-themed-styles`, `ThemeProvider` won't be able to replace `loadTheme` in this case.

-### Fabric
+### Fabric component

-Instead of using `Fabric`, you can now replace it fully with `ThemeProvider`.
+Instead of using `Fabric` component, you can now replace it fully with `ThemeProvider`.
 Here is how to replace each prop usage:

 | Fabric             | ThemeProvider                                                                                                                                                                                       |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |